Asking your question

 reprex()

-The generated output will be on your clipboard by default, so all you have to do is paste it into GitHub, StackOverflow, Slack, or another venue.
+The generated output will be on your computer’s clipboard by default.
+Then, you can paste it into GitHub, StackOverflow, Slack, or another venue.

-copying your code into the function, you simply copy it to the
+Instead of copying your code into the function, you simply copy

-clipboard (a mysterious, invisible place to most of us) and then let the
+it to the clipboard (a mysterious, invisible place to most of us) and

 And then the completed, rendered reprex replaces the original code on the clipboard and all you need to do is paste, not copy and paste.